joomla/Manual/docs/general-concepts/guided-tours.md

 Once a user cancels, opts-out or completes a tour, events are triggered, allowing developers to act according to user actions.
 One may want to send a message to a user after completion of a tour in order to propose another one, for instance.
 Those events are:
-- onBeforeTourRunSaveState: triggered before saving the auto-start tour user state and recording user action logs
-- onTourRunSaveState: triggered before saving the auto-start tour user state, used to record user actions into the logs
+- onBeforeTourSaveUserState: triggered before saving the auto-start tour user state (used to record states in the User Action Logs),
-- onAfterTourRunSaveState: triggered after saving the auto-start tour user state and recording user action logs
+- onAfterTourSaveUserState: triggered after saving the auto-start tour user state.

-You can find those events in the AjaxController.
+You can find those events in the AjaxController class.

 ## Launching a tour from any location